Adaptive MIMO Radar Architecture for Energy-Efficient Wireless Sensing in the D-Band: Performance of Adaptive MIMO Radar for D-Band Wireless Sensing

+We evaluate performance of the adaptive MIMO radar for D-band wireless sensing and compare it with a conventional MIMO radar.
 We consider the free-space and through-wall indoor wireless sensing scenarios.
-It is assumed that there is a dominant line-of-sight (LOS) wave propagation path between the radar array and the target, and the multipath effects are negligible.
-In the mm-wave bands above 100\,GHz, the multipath signals are severely attenuated by multiple reflections from the indoor objects and walls, and their effect is less significant than in the lower frequency bands \cite{Rappaport-access2019}.
+It is assumed that there is a dominant line-of-sight (LOS) wave propagation path between the MIMO radar and the target, and the multipath effects are negligible.
+In the mm-wave bands above 100\,GHz, the multipath signals are severely attenuated by multiple reflections from the indoor objects and walls, and, as a result, their effect is less important than in the lower frequencies \cite{Rappaport-access2019}.